bluegod/lazybird/README.md

 ## Usage

-Run it with `lazybird` - you would need to keep the app running as long as you want to tweet automatically.
+Run the CLI with `lazybird` - you would need to keep the app running as long as you want to tweet automatically.

 Lazybird contains (at the moment) only two tasks that run at a certain configured time: